SAP/spartacus-docs/_pages/dev/css-architecture.md

 $styleVersion: 2;
 ```

 Alternatively, you can use a special flag to always receive the latest styles.
-This can be useful for development, demos or proof of concepts.
+This can be useful for development, demos, or proofs of concept.
+The following is an example:

 ```scss
 // Add this in styles.scss, before importing